micro-webapps/micro-webapps/docs/create-wordpress-webapp-replication.md

 When new pod is created by this replication controller, it contains this webconf-spec configuration.
 This configuration says that this pod should be added to list of members of balancer called `mybalancer` in virtualhost defined by `$mwa_vhost`.
 The `PODIP` string is replaced by the micro-webapps frontend by the real IP address of the pod.

+The default number of replicas is defined by the `$mwa_replicas` variable.

 ## Creating the Kubernetes or Openshift service for Wordpress

 The service for Wordpress using the micro-webapps could look like this: